CandyboxDAO/candy-security/README.md

-# juice-security
+# candy-security

-This repository contains anything related to Juice security (excluding code) – for the time being, it will serve as a record for vulnerability incidents and postmortems.
+This repository contains anything related to Candy security (excluding code) – for the time being, it will serve as a record for vulnerability incidents and postmortems.

 ## Incidents